RFJHaans/topicmodeling/README.md

  [9,] "temperament" "dollars"
 [10,] "serious"     "home"
 ```
-In contrast—if Trump indeed tends to be the source of Android-based tweets—tweets from Android devices focus heavily on Hillary Clinton.
+In contrast tweets from Android devices focus heavily on Hillary Clinton.
+Are these tweets coming more directly from Trump?